jackocnr/intl-tel-input/README.md

 The utils script provides lots of great functionality (see above section), but comes at the cost of increased filesize (~260KB).
 There are two main ways to load the utils script, depending on whether you're concerned about filesize or not.

 **Option 1: intlTelInputWithUtils**
-If you're not concerned about filesize, the easiest thing to do is to just use the full bundle /build/js/intlTelInputWithUtils.js, which comes with the utils script included.
+If you're not concerned about filesize (e.g. you're lazy loading this script), the easiest thing to do is to just use the full bundle /build/js/intlTelInputWithUtils.js, which comes with the utils script included.
 This script can be used exactly like the main intlTelInput.js - so it can either be loaded directly onto the page (which defines `window.intlTelInput` like usual), or it can be imported like so: `import intlTelInput from "intl-tel-input/intlTelInputWithUtils"`.

 **Option 2: utilsScript**
 If you *are* concerned about filesize, you can lazy load the utils script when the plugin intitialises, using the `utilsScript` initialisation option.
 You will need to host the [utils.js](https://github.com/jackocnr/intl-tel-input/blob/master/build/js/utils.js) file, and then set the `utilsScript` option to that URL, or alternatively just point it to a CDN hosted version e.g. `"https://cdn.jsdelivr.net/npm/intl-tel-input@23.2.0/build/js/utils.js"`.
-If you want more control over when this file is lazy loaded, you can instead use the `loadUtils` static method directly.
+If you want more control over when this file is lazy loaded, you can manually invoke the `loadUtils` static method, instead of using `utilsScript`.

 ## Troubleshooting